 For example, Battles work as they tap into a learner’s competitive nature.
 But if you’re working with a group of learners who don’t have a competitive nature, then this part of the programme will be ineffective.
 To help hone in on the best game mechanics for your organisation, it can be helpful to start with a test group.
 With pilots, you can implement a wide range of game mechanics.
 You can then gradually refine them based on what works successfully for your learners.

-What Happens When Gamification is Used Correctly?
+What Happens When You Use Gamification Correctly?

 When implemented in a focused, targeted manner, gamification works wonders!
 Here are some stats to prove it:

 - eLearning Industry found that 87% of employees agree that gamification makes them more productive.

 - A study conducted by Engage Research and GMI saw 90% of participants say they enjoyed a gamified survey experience.